• Home

 Allergy to Dogs or Cats

-The primary allergen in dogs is actually a protein found in their dander, saliva, and urine.
-Symptoms of dog or cat allergies include coughing, sneezing, nasal congestion, difficulty breathing, itching, watery eyes, runny nose, and hives.
-These symptoms typically appear within 30 minutes of contact with the animal.
-Individuals who keep pets in their bedrooms or work closely with animals, such as veterinarians and pet groomers, are at greater risk.
+The primary allergens in dogs and cats are proteins found in their dander, saliva, and urine.
+Symptoms may include coughing, sneezing, nasal congestion, breathing difficulties, itching, watery eyes, runny nose, and hives.
+These symptoms usually occur within 30 minutes of exposure.
+Individuals who allow pets in the bedroom or work closely with animals—such as veterinarians or pet groomers—are at higher risk.

 Allergy to Dust Mites